 This is indeed the best way if you already own or have access to an air fryer.
 This makes the French fries crispy and makes them roasted almost the same as the first time.

 Step 1: Preheat the Air Fryer

 Turn on the air fryer for about 2 minutes before placing the fries.
 Preheating is very beneficial as it produces the best results instead of turning the French fries soggy.

-Now place the amount of fries on the cooking basket.
+Now, place the appropriate amount of fries in the cooking basket.
 Make sure they don’t overlap.
 Again depending upon the size of the air fryer, you will pour fries.
 Overlapping won’t make the fries crisp.

 Start the air fryer for 3 to 4 minutes.
 Shake and turn them upside down once they reach halfway.
 Stop while you shake the basket.
 Place it back and apply the last reheating for a few minutes or so until they are evenly done.

 Step 4: Serve

 Spread the French fries on tissue paper so that the excess oil is soaked in them.
 Now your leftover meal that you were about to throw away is crispy and tasty as before.